emo-bon/hackathon2022/handson_instructions.md

 ## Data Provenance

-Throughtout this exercise, note down what provenance information (metadata) you would record so that it could be published with the results.
-At the end of the session we will have a discussion of what should be included in the provenance metadata.
+Throughout this exercise, note down the provenance information (metadata) that you think is relevant for each step.
+At the end of the session we will have a discussion of what should be included in the provenance metadata for the outputs of the workflow that are published/shared with others.

 ## Log in into the CCMAR HPC cluster